S2-group/robot-runner/README.md

 ## General description of robot-runner

 Robot-runner is as versatile as it can be, this has as a consequence that it can be used in many different ways, leading to many different use cases.
-However, this README is written in the context of someone that wants to perform an academic, scientifically sound, automated ROS experiment.
+It needs to be taken into account that this README is written in the context of someone that wants to perform a scientific, scientifically sound, automated ROS experiment.
 Using this context, this README explains to the user how to set up such an experiment.
 Since there are so many ways a user can start doing that, the most defining factors for any experiment are explained here.
 The highly detailed, in-depth explanation is given in the [user guide](#user-guide).

 Considering these factors use some implementation specific terms which are needed for explaining them, some terms are introduced before they are explained.
 In any case that this happens, the introduced term links to the section in which it is explained in detail.